HOMESCHOOLING IN TEXAS & HOMESCHOOL LAWS

 Texas State Graduation Requirements

-School Name (if applicable)
+School name (if used)

-Courses Completed
+Courses completed

-Dates of Course Completion
+Dates of course completion

-Graduation Date
+Graduation date

 Texas Homeschool Charters